-Strabonus, a man who was as 'penurious of his knights as of his coins'.
+For most of Conan's career, the tyrant king of Koth was Strabonus, a man who was as 'penurious of his knights as of his coins'.
 Strabonus crushed his people with heavy taxes and ponderous levies.
 However, three years ago, Conan crushed his skull at the battle of Shamar, as detailed in The Scarlet Citadel.
 During Conan's life, Koth is constantly in various states of rebellion, with princes and barons fighting against the tyrant for the throne.
 After the tyrant is slain, the rebellions and civil wars grow even more intense.
-For a time Strabonus' nephew Gorald is the king of Koth, but eventually a noble knight named Balardus becomes king, unrestrained and orgiastic practices of the Shemites to the swearing allegiance to Conan as a vassal king.
-Khorshemish stately processions of the Mitrans.
-The Kothians tend to remains the capital of Koth.
-Many of the nobles reject represent male deities with high pointed hats, curled-toe Balardus as king for making Koth vassal to Aquilonia.
-The boots and short robes.
-Female deities wear square hats and nobles of Koth are still rebelling or refusing to renew the long, pleated dresses. oaths they swore under Gorald to Balardus.
+For a time Strabonus' nephew Gorald is the king of Koth, but eventually a noble knight named Balardus becomes king, swearing allegiance to Conan as a vassal king.
+Khorshemish remains the capital of Koth.
+Many of the nobles reject Balardus as king for making Koth vassal to Aquilonia.
+The nobles of Koth are still rebelling or refusing to renew the oaths they swore under Gorald to Balardus.